 - Are you willing to retrain and start from the bottom again?

-Some of the sectors that professionals most often switch to include management consulting (which is ideal for those with numerical and analytical skills), psychotherapy/counselling, health/wellbeing therapy, teaching, life coaching and self employment (setting up your own business).
+Some of the sectors that professionals most often switch to include management consulting (which is ideal for those with numerical and analytical skills), psychotherapy/counselling, health/wellbeing therapy, teaching and self employment (setting up your own business).
 Would any of these careers be right for you?

 If you’re still not sure what your new career path should be, the National Careers Service website features a handy skills health check, an assessment designed to help you discover what kind of jobs might suit you.